-Short term exposure standards are the time weighted average airborne concentration of a particular substance that is permitted over a 15 minute period.
+A short term exposure limit is the time-weighted maximum average airborne concentration of a particular substance permitted over a 15 minute period.

 Some substances or mixtures can cause intolerable irritation or other acute effects upon brief exposure, although the primary toxic effects may occur with long term exposure through accumulation of the substance or mixture in the body or through gradual health impairment with repeated exposures.